seonicklaus/rest-api-go/README.md

 # rest-api-go

-Building REST APIs with Golang and Mux
+Building REST APIs with Golang and Mux with Clean Architecture Approach